minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 campaign contributions to the US Congress could mean for US environmental policies.

-These questions will be analysed in this paper.
-The influence of fossil fuel and environmentally related contributions on the voting behavior of US House members on methane pollution bills will be analysed.
+These questions will be analyzed in this paper.
+The influence of fossil fuel and environmentally related contributions on the voting behavior of US House members on methane pollution bills will be analyzed.
 The analysis is based on the paper of #cite(<stratmann-2002>, form: "prose"), who exploits the time series nature of campaign contributions and roll-call votes to approach a causal identification strategy to measure the effect of financial contributions on